 Truck drivers drive trucks with or without trailers.
 They transport materials, livestock, machinery, liquids, general freight, and sometimes hazardous substances.

-What do Truck Drivers do?
+What do Truck Drivers do at work?

 - routinely check their truck